-The Polymesh Association (“Association”) is constantly looking for ways to bolster and grow the Polymesh ecosystem.
+The Polymesh Association (“Association”) looks for ways to bolster and grow the Polymesh ecosystem.
 The Association’s primary focus is to drive global adoption of Polymesh as the premier institutional blockchain for regulated assets.
-To support these efforts, we have launched an Ecosystem Development Fund (EDF) to further incentivize companies that are looking to build, integrate, and utilize Polymesh’s industry leading infrastructure.
-The Association has carefully selected specific areas we feel are most critical to growing our ecosystem, however, the Polymesh Association is open to considering value added services that fall outside the EDF grant program’s purview.
+To support these efforts, it has launched an Ecosystem Development Fund (EDF) to further incentivize companies that are looking to build, integrate, and utilize Polymesh’s industry leading infrastructure.
+The Association has carefully selected specific areas we feel are most critical to growing the ecosystem, however, we are open to considering value added services that fall outside the EDF grant program’s purview.

 Anyone is welcome to apply for a grant.
 Projects funded through the EDF will mainly fall under the target categories: